Healthy Homes Assessment Eastbourne

 What We Do

-We offer a wide range of services to make sure that you are completely informed of the condition of any property you could be contemplating buying or selling along with other solutions.
+We specialise in a range of solutions to make sure you are completely updated on the condition of any property that you might be looking to purchase or sell along with other services.

-We not only work with you but we also work with important clients such as municipal councils and banks and insurance companies.
-Evidently they enjoy this peace of mind provided, thanks to the information provided in our building inspection reports.
+Not only do we cooperate with you, we also work with some important clients such as local councils, banks and insurance companies.
+Evidently they like their reassurance provided, thanks to the information provided in our building inspection reports.

-With our systemised approach to inspecting your property and the latest software technology which includes digital photos in the report, you can actually see any problems that might be discovered.
-With our detailed reporting it’s not surprising that we have so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology that incorporates digital images into the reports, you can actually see any issues that could be discovered.
+Through our detailed report, it’s no wonder we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports